Families to Letby: 'You played God with our children's lives'

 Letby attempted to murder the baby boy in June 2016.
 "The day we were called to the neonatal unit was the worst day of our lives," his mother said in a statement.

-She said she always knew her son had been deliberately harmed: "I don't know if it was a mother's instinct, but I just knew".
+She said she always knew her son had been deliberately harmed: "I don't know if it was a mother's instinct, but I just knew."
 She added: "We just questioned why a healthy baby boy was fine one minute and bleeding from the mouth and needing CPR the next."
-"We both relive this every day."

 She said she felt "happy and relieved" when the police contacted them to say they were investigating Letby.
 "We felt like we were being listened to."

 The family still has a camera in their now seven-year-old's bedroom so they can check on him while he sleeps.
 "We are extremely protective," she said.
-"We wanted him to be home schooled as we didn't want anybody else looking after him."
+"We wanted him to be home-schooled as we didn't want anybody else looking after him."

 Parents of Baby O and P